xinyue0221/virtual-chem-lab-manual/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at wxinyue@goalgetit.org.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at xinyue@chemis.fun.
 All complaints will be reviewed and investigated promptly and fairly.

 Project maintainers are obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.